 Related Article: The Perfect Honeymoon in Aruba

-As well as the beautiful beaches, there is a spa, fitness center, tennis courts, as well as a bar and restaurant.
+As well as the beautiful beaches, there is a spa, fitness center, tennis courts, as well as a bar, and a restaurant.
 You can also get aquatic and try out some of the water sports that are on offer.

 Flamingo Beach Aruba

-The gorgeous pink flamingos are what draw people to Renaissance Island and, although it would still be worth visiting without them, it is the majestic birds that really make the place a memorable experience.
-It’s differently the most unique beach in Aruba.
+The gorgeous pink flamingos are what draw people to Renaissance Island, and although it would still be worth visiting without them, it is the majestic birds that really make the place a memorable experience.
+It’s definitely the most unique beach in Aruba.

 The beach is perfect for sitting back, relaxing, and watching the world go by.
 The flamingos that roam the sand and shallow waters make this a picture-perfect scene.
-It’s amazing to see how they just casually walk between the sunbeds and you can easily approach them without scaring them.
+It’s incredible to see how they just casually walk between the sunbeds, and you can easily approach them without scaring them.

 Just so you don’t get the wrong idea, there aren’t actually that many of the birds.
-At the moment, there are only six who live at the resort full-time, although from time-to-time they do have their own flamingo guests who come to pay them a visit.
-As they are free-ranging birds, other flamingos sometimes come to join them at the beach to pass the time, before heading off to wherever it is that flamingos go.
+At the moment, only six live at the resort full-time, although from time to time, they do have their own flamingo guests who come to visit them.
+As they are free-ranging birds, other flamingos sometimes come to join them at the beach to pass the time before heading off to wherever it is that flamingos go.

-As mentioned before, the beach is usually for adults only, so if you’re traveling with children, make sure to get to Renaissance Island in the morning, as children are only permitted to visit the flamingos from 9-10am.
-This is to help keep things calm and avoid the flamingos from being disturbed.
+As mentioned before, the beach is usually for adults only.
+If you’re traveling with children, make sure to get to Renaissance Island in the morning, as children are only permitted to visit the flamingos from 9-10 am.
+This is to help keep things calm and prevent the flamingos from being disturbed.

 Surrounding the island is a delightful mangrove forest which is magical to explore as the trees sprout up from the crystal clear waters, hiding small fish among their roots.
-Tiny hermit crabs scurry across the sands and largeish iguanas can sometimes be seen on Flamingo Beach although most of them prefer to bask in the sun at the appropriately named Iguana Beach.
+Tiny hermit crabs scurry across the sands, and largeish iguanas can sometimes be seen on Flamingo Beach.
+However, most of them prefer to bask in the sun at the appropriately named Iguana Beach.

 Away from the beaches, it really does feel like you are on a remote island, a million miles away from the rest of the world.

-If you’re looking for more adventure then Flamingo Beach has more than enough to keep you entertained and there are a number of watersports for you to try out.
-A lovely way to view the island from another perspective is to rent a kayak or paddle boat and to take to the surrounding waters, looking back at the dreamy island behind you.
+If you’re looking for more adventure, then Flamingo Beach has more than enough to keep you entertained, and there are a number of watersports for you to try out.
+A lovely way to view the island from another perspective is to rent a kayak or paddleboat and take to the surrounding waters, looking back at the dreamy island behind you.

 Below the waves, you can gaze at all the pretty fish swimming by as you scuba dive in the pristine waters surrounding the island.
-If diving isn’t your thing then snorkeling may be the perfect compromise as the amazing visibility means that you’ll see almost as much without having to dive down into the depths of the ocean.
+If diving isn’t your thing, then snorkeling may be the perfect compromise.
+The amazing visibility means that you’ll see almost as much without having to dive down into the depths of the ocean.